This Lemons Cadillac Is Glorious Sacrilege, Powered By One of the Worst GM Engines Ever

 It's a race car.
 Is it fast?
 'Not at all,' according to owner Rafi Ward.

 There's a right way to make a race car: A stout powerplant, stiff chassis, low center of gravity, and solid weight distribution typically make for a good basis for a race car.
 There's also the wrong way, which typically involves an entry application for Chumpcar or a similar grassroots race series, and the cheapest set of wheels you can find, regardless of condition.
 One Cadillac DeVille, was built by Holy Crap Racing in Texas, and was done so with the latter philosophy in mind.
-Now owned by a Rafi Ward of Boulder, Co., this sacrilegious and crappy Cadillac, powered by one of the worst engines ever made by General Motors, the Northstar V-8, will continue its life as a 24 Hours of Lemons race car.
+Now owned by a Rafi Ward of Boulder, Colorado, this sacrilegious and crappy Cadillac, powered by one of the worst engines ever made by General Motors, the Northstar V-8, will continue its life as a 24 Hours of Lemons race car.

 So, why in god's name did a front-wheel-drive sedan with an infamous engine get turned into a race car at all?
 I sought out the story from Ward himself, who tells a tale that begins with a Dallas, Tex. woman by the name of Glenda Carter.